In Mexico, the civil law legal system is applicable.

 There are three ways to enforce a copyright: through an administrative infringement action filed before the MIIP, through a criminal action filed before the FPO, and through a civil action.

-According to the MMFCL, the following conduct is considered as copyright infringement and the owner of a copyright is entitled to start action if, for eg, someone:
+According to the MFCL, the following conduct is considered as copyright infringement and the owner of a copyright is entitled to start action if someone:

-Where the MIIP determines in its decision that an infringement was demonstrated, such authority is obliged to impose a fine (up to MXP7,422,400 or USD371,120, at an exchange rate of USD1 = MXP20) on the defendant, depending on the severity of the infringement.
+These type of actions are filed before the MIIP if they were made seeking a direct or indirect profit, if the MIIP determines in its decision that an infringement was demonstrated, such authority is obliged to impose a fine (up to MXP1,971,640) on the defendant, depending on the severity of the infringement.
 If the infringement action prevails, the MIIP could increase the fine.

 A copyright-holder is entitled to pursue a civil action filed before the civil courts to claim compensatory damages that cannot be less than 40% of the sale price to the public of each infringing product or service.
-Unlike inventions and trade marks, to be allowed to claim damages in a copyright case, it is not necessary to have an administrative infringement action decision that is final and beyond the shadow of an appeal.
+In civil action regarding copyrights, it has never been necessary to have an administrative infringement action decision that is final and beyond the shadow of an appeal.

 A trade secret is not registrable and the owner of such trade secret must follow several processes to limit access to the trade secret and keep it as confidential as possible.